 Beckett: It's not a slasher fic, it's a murder investigation.

-On Star Trek: Deep Space Nine, when Sisko was trying to catch the rogue officer Eddington in Star Trek: Deep Space Nine, he realised that Eddington saw himself as a heroic figure for the Maquis, which Eddington pretty much confirmed by likening himself to Jean Valjean in Les Misérables.
-Sisko ended up having to become genre savvy himself and forced Eddington to become a martyr for his beliefs.
+When Sisko was trying to catch the rogue officer Eddington, he realizes that Eddington sees himself as a heroic figure for the Maquis, which Eddington pretty much confirms by likening himself to Jean Valjean in Les Misérables.
+Sisko ended up having to become genre savvy himself and forces Eddington to become a martyr for his beliefs.

-In the fourth season opener to Star Trek: Enterprise, an SS officer tries to strike up a conversation with his American prisoner (who is Captain Archer).
+In the fourth season opener an SS officer tries to strike up a conversation with his American prisoner (who is Captain Archer).
 He mentions how "in Hollywood movies, Americans always win.
 Too bad for you; you're not in a movie."
 However, it's still a Hollywood TV show....

 There's an interesting twist in one episode where Trip seems to think he's in a different kind of Star Trek episode.
 He spends time trying to educate a repressed member of an alien sub-species against their cultural norms, and hopes that they will start a cultural revolution, as seen in Star Trek before .
 This backfires when the alien is so depressed about having to go back to a life where she is not treated equally that she commits suicide.